transclude-me/extension/readme.md

 </a>

-Make web more context rich by enabling in-place context-specific previews for links.
+Make web more context rich by enabling in-place rabbithole exploration mode (sliding tabs UI) & context-specific previews for links.
+You can save URLs to **Instapaper** from the preview or sliding pane view.

 Supported link types: